-By adding the JA-82C module it is possible to extend the amount of inputs to twenty (addresses 01-20).
-When only one JA-82C module is installed (extension to twenty inputs) module position 4 must be used - see fig. 1.
+By adding the JA-82C module it is possible to extend the amount of inputs to fourteen. (addresses 01-14).

-When two JA-82C modules are installed, the maximum amount of thirty hard-wire inputs (addresses 01-30) is reached.
 All hard-wire inputs behave identically: they are double balanced inputs which are able to sense stand-by, activation and tampering and for which examples of connection and conditions stated in Chapter 3.2 apply in full scope.

-When you install the module, relabel the terminal description with a sticker from the module package pursuant to the current position for which the module is intended (inputs 11-20 or 21-30).
+When you install the module, relabel the terminal description with a sticker from the module package (inputs 05-14).
 Insert plastic spacing posts on the openings in the module on the connector side and insert the prepared module to the selected position in the main board.